Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 EngageUI is an activity based UI paradigm
 that is always focused on the user's current activity when interacting with the UI.
 It uses keyboard input for all user controls
-with the mouse being used, if needed, for onscreen space selection only.
+(the mouse may be used, if needed, for onscreen space selection only).
+It takes a temporal rather than spatial approach to the GUI.
+It does not use windows and there are no spatial layout constructs.

 EngageUI apps have less cluttered screens and are easier to use for their users.
 They are also easier to design and implement for the developer.

 ### EngageUI apps are simple to design
-EngageUI takes a temporal rather than spatial approach to the GUI.
-It does not use windows and there are no spatial layout constructs.
 An EngageUI app consists of 2 components:
 1. An app-dashboard with an onscreen selection of possible user activities.
 [Designing an app's dashboard](#designing-an-apps-dashboard)